2cv001/3D_printer_3mf_workflow/README.md

     • Compatible with most slicers that support .3mf: tested with QidiSlicer, QidiStudio, Cura, PrusaSlicer, OrcaSlicer, Bambu Studio, Anycubic, Creality.
-    • Not compatible with slicers that do not produce 3MF files containing print settings (e.g., ideaMaker).
+    • Not compatible with slicers that do not produce 3MF files containing print settings (e.g., ideaMaker, FlashPrint).

     For other slicers, feel free to try — it should work.
 Otherwise, please open an issue on GitHub.